 - Use role-play to explore how trees grow and the functions of their different parts.

-- Identify the parts of a tree and the role each feature plays, using visual stimulus and natural material murals.
+- Identify the parts of a tree and the role each feature plays, using visual stimulus and natural materials to build models.

 - Identify different plant species, using the Treeflip, observing their features, such as, bark, leaves, gum nuts.

-- Explore the different habitats within a forest, identifying the variety of living things and the places that they live.
+- Explore the different habitats within a forest, and how a forest meet the needs of a variety of living things.

 - Examine the role a tree plays in meeting the needs on other living things in the forest.

-The natural, managed and constructed features of places, their location, how they change and how they can be cared for.
-(ACHASSK031)
+The natural, managed and constructed features of local places, and their location (AC9HS1K03)

-Identify how people design and produce familiar products, services and environments and consider sustainability to meet personal and local community needs (ACTDEK001)
+identify how familiar products, services and environments are designed and produced by people to meet personal or local community needs and sustainability (AC9TDE2K01)

 - Investigate the different ways that people use wood products.